RRIL97/InstagramPhotoDownloader/README.md

 Instagram Photo Downloader (Java)
 -----------------------------------

-This tool allows you to download all the photos of any user on Instagram.
-(That user must have open profile for visitors)
+This tool allows you to download all the photos of any user on Instagram (That user must have open profile for visitors).

 It has 2 main functions